 Like we discussed earlier, Chargebee has the following data sources that you can use to create this report.

-Coupons are not connected with any other data source.
-Therefore if you select them, you can create reports only by using their corresponding fields.
+Coupons are not connected with any other data sources.
+Therefore, you can create reports only by using the corresponding fields.

-For example: Let us say that you select ‘Subscriptions' as your first data source.
+Example 1: Let us say that you select Subscriptions as your first data source.

-Going by our example, you can further select Customers, Payments, Invoices and Refunds.
+Then, going by our example, you can further select all data sources except Coupons.

-If you select Invoices as the next data source then you can use the fields from all data sources except Coupons, Payments, Subscription Histories, and Refunds since they are neither a parent nor a common child of either Subscriptions or Invoices.
+If you select Invoices as the next data source then you can additionally select the fields from all data sources except Coupons, Payments, Subscription Histories, and Refunds since they are neither a parent nor a common child of either Subscriptions or Invoices.

 Click RevenueStory > Report Builder.